-- How is peer-to-peer different from the traditional client-server model? - What strengths and what weaknesses does peer-to-peer have compared to the client-server model? - What challenges do Network Address Translation (NAT) devices introduce to peer-to-peer?
+- How is peer-to-peer different from the traditional client-server model? - What is the main difference between a structured and unstructured P2P network? - What strengths and what weaknesses does peer-to-peer have compared to the client-server model? - What challenges do Network Address Translation (NAT) devices introduce to peer-to-peer?
 What ways are there to go around these challenges?